qltd/SwiftBio/wp-content/plugins/magic-liquidizer-responsive-table/readme.txt

 == Changelog ==

+= 2.0.2 - 08/10/2018 =
+* [Fixed] No display on mobile view due to empty fields on Selectors

+= 2.0.1 - 08/04/2018 =
+* [Added] Fields added for table header and table row selectors
+* [Fixed] Duplicate issue on bind JS actions or events in the ID attribute only.
+  @see this thread https://wordpress.org/support/topic/duplicate-content-36/ and https://wordpress.org/support/topic/duplicate-content-fix/ for more details
+  Special thanks to @franciscus and @spiderwisp for helping me to fix this issue.

 = 2.0.0 - 02/02/2017 =
 * [Improved] JS to support most of HTML Table Format
 * [Improved] Styling or CSS fixes